Netflix’s The Crown: the real history behind the series

 Mandy Rice-Davies (left) and Christine Keeler, witnesses in the Profumo Scandal.
 (Photo by Keystone/Hulton Archive/Getty Images)

 There is evidence linking Ward and Prince Philip; the former had sketched the Duke of Edinburgh.
 However, the series draws a direct link between the two, speculating that Philip had attended a number of Ward’s society parties (indelibly linked in the public eye with immoral behaviour).
 Royal historian Christopher Wilson has since commented on the plotline as a sign of the show becoming “more elastic” with the truth.
 This speculation on Morgan’s part continues into series three, with royal art historian Sir Antony Blunt blackmailing Prince Philip with ‘knowledge’ of the royal’s role in the Profumo affair, after Blunt is unmasked as a Soviet Spy .

-What history features in series three of The Crown?
+What real history features in series three of The Crown?

 The first new element viewers will notice from series three is a change of cast, with the two lead royals now played by Olivia Colman and Tobias Menzies.
-Many are also eagerly anticipating Helena Bonham Carter’s portrayal of Princess Margaret.
-“If Bonham Carter can capture even a fraction of her extraordinary, world-class rudeness, then audiences are surely in for a treat,” wrote Dominic Sandbrook for HistoryExtra ahead of the series.
+Helena Bonham Carter takes over the portrayal of ‘rebel royal’ Princess Margaret, and “if Bonham Carter can capture even a fraction of her extraordinary, world-class rudeness, then audiences are surely in for a treat,” wrote Dominic Sandbrook for HistoryExtra ahead of the series.

 Helena Bonham Carter and Ben Daniels as Princess Margaret and her husband Lord Snowdon.
 (Image by Des Willie / Netflix)